I am a certified detoxification specialist, holistic health educator, massage therapist, and mindful medication instructor.

 What Is the Lymphatic System?

 The lymphatic is one of the most important systems in the body, if not the most important!
 This wonderful system, however, may also be the least understood and least studied.
 This is hard to believe when you consider how important it is to our survival.
 The blood's ability to enter and leave a cell and intracellular spaces as lymphatic fluid is one of the most critical processes in the human body.
-Without the ability of this conversion, we would parish within a few hours.
+Without the ability of this conversion, we would perish within a few hours.

-The lymph travels along the same pathways as nerves, arteries and veins, and is by itself twice as big as the arterial blood supply system.
+The lymph travels along the same pathways as nerves, arteries, and veins, and is by itself twice as big as the arterial blood supply system.
 Its job is to remove waste from every cell in your body while regulating the immune system.

 Lymph is a clear sticky fluid containing the white blood cells that help fight infection.
 Unlike the motion of the circulatory system, the lymph is carried through the body by lymph vessels that have valves and muscles to help move the fluid.
 The fluid travels slowly along the route through lymph nodes that serve as filters for harmful substances.
-The lymph nodes you might be most acquainted with are the ones located behind the ears, which swell when there is infection present in the body.
+The lymph nodes you might be most acquainted with are the ones located behind the ears, which swell when there is an infection present in the body.

-My Personal Experience of Lymph Problems
+My Personal Experience With Lymph Problems

-When I first began having issues with my lymph system I never once experienced swollen lymph nodes.
-I think this is an important fact, because most people are under the impression that this is how to tell if you have a sluggish lymphatic system.
+When I first began having issues with my lymph system, I never once experienced swollen lymph nodes.
+I think this is an important fact because most people are under the impression that this is how to tell if you have a sluggish lymphatic system.
 I’m here to tell you that obviously this is not the case!

-My personal lymphatic problems began with a simple over production of mucus.
+My personal lymphatic problems began with a simple overproduction of mucus.
 After a few months of ignoring this subtle message from my body, it ended up turning into a chronic sinus condition accompanied by ear popping and sinus pressure.
-During the course of trying to find the answers to my sinus issues, I was not aware of the fact that the Lymph is principally associated with the skin, mucus membranes and glands.
-Sadly enough neither were the doctors that I visited for the problem or they would have been able to diagnose me a lot sooner.
+During the course of trying to find the answers to my sinus issues, I was not aware of the fact that the lymph is principally associated with the skin, mucus membranes, and glands.
+Sadly enough, neither were the doctors that I visited for the problem or they would have been able to diagnose me a lot sooner.
 For twenty months I traveled from doctor to specialist and back to doctor again being prescribed one medication after another.
 Little did I know that the only thing that I was doing by taking these medications was taxing my lymphatic system even further.

 Dr. John Douillard DC (chiropractor) is well known for having co-directed a cancer center with Deepak Chopra.
 One of his jobs was to train and certify medical doctors in Ayurvedic medicine.
 He can be quoted as saying that his doctor students were constantly telling him, “We were never taught details about the lymphatic system.”
 They knew that it was a place where cancer resides and were taught to remove cancerous lymph nodes, but the purpose of this system was never really discussed.